About Ocean Shores Art Expo

 The local residents’ vision was actively supported by the Brunswick Mullumbimby Lions Club, whose members have maintained an ongoing commitment to the event.

-Function of OSAE
+Aims of OSAE